 Do as I say, not as I do; it's hard on the knees going down on the stones unless you have a cushion.
 Bernard Preston DC really should know better than collecting doggy poo in this fashion.

 All owners are strongly encouraged to take a doggy bag and trowel along with them on their walks, and many do, but clearly some don't.
 It becomes very difficult when it's a nationally acceptable sentiment to leave your pet's poo on the pavement; I have no solution.

 But having collected your doggy poo what are you going to do with it?

 Watch your back, Jack.
 It would be better to go down on one knee when collecting your doggy poo, otherwise you'll be calling your chiropractor.

 One can drop it in the garbage, of course.
 That's what most folk do.
 But there is an alternative, whether you already have a worm farm, or want to create one specifically for doggy poo.

-A generalised worm farm will provide an amazing fertilizer for your vegetables and salad as they break down your kitchen and garden waste.
+A generalised worm farm will provide an amazing fertilizer for your vegetables and salads as they break down your kitchen and garden waste.

 The doggy poo worm farm must be quite distinct; a certain amount of waste may get through into the liquid fertiliser before being processed by the creepy crawlies.
 Obviously it shouldn't be sprayed or used to water your lettuces.

 Keep the worm wee specifically for your flowers and fruit trees; it has no foul smell.

 It's an entirely environmentally friendly way of dealing with quite a serious problem for the pet owner.
 And of course there's no reason why the cat litter and shavings from the hamster cage shouldn't go in there too.